What Is Volume Shadow Copy and How to Use It Correctly [Full Guide] - Qiling

 create system backup step2

 Step 3.
-The system partition will be automatically selected, you only need to select the location.
+The system partition will be automatically selected, you only need to choose the location.

 create system backup step3